 Nail placement is to be 35 - 40mm up from bottom edge of weatherboard.
-Use a single nail per board, at each fixing point (at each stud).
-Maximum stud centres to be 600mm and minimum centres 300mm.
 The nail must not penetrate the underlapping (lower) board.
 Nail shank must be annular grooved.

 Pre-drill all nail holes using a bit that is 0.3 - 0.5mm smaller than the nail shank to prevent splitting, and ensure a snug fit.